Applying the Parental Income Test (PIT) for ABSTUDY and Youth Allowance (YA) 108-02010020

 If a parent has paid maintenance (including Child Support) for the support of other children, this amount is deducted from the total parental income amount.

-Note: maintenance income received on behalf of the customer may need to be recorded separately to be applied in the Maintenance Income Test.
+Note: maintenance income received on behalf of the customer may need to be recorded separately to be assessed in the Maintenance Income Test.

 Exemptions from the PIT

-Note: an additional exemption only applies to dependent ABSTUDY customers or claimants if a parent holds a current Health Care Card or has a Health Care Card because they receive the maximum rate of Family Tax Benefit Part A.
+An additional exemption applies to dependent ABSTUDY customers if a parent/guardian holds a current Health Care Card (HCC), including an HCC issued because they receive the maximum rate of Family Tax Benefit Part A.

 For YA, an exemption from the PIT does not apply for any period where the customer's parent is: